1. Tanah Lot

 Where to Eat

 3. Pork Ribs

 Though BBQ Pork Ribs does not originate from Bali, the Balinese somehow master and perfected the dish, succulent and fork-tender with the meat easily drop off the bone, drenched in their own secret homemade barbecue sauce.

 - Naughty Nuri’s Warung

 Bali is a large island with its attractions scattered around hence it is impossible to visit all attractions in 1 day.

-Most tourists will require a driver cum tour guide when traveling in Bali.
-Before our trip, we asked our friends & readers to recommend us Bali tour guides and engaged them during trip.
+Most tourists will require a driver cum tour guide when travelling in Bali.
+Before our trip, we asked our friends & readers to recommend us Bali tour guides and engaged them during the trip.